deeplearninc/relaax/README.md

 # REinforcement Learning Algorithms, Autoscaling and eXchange (RELAAX)

-We expose state-of-the-art reinforcement learning algorithms in easy to use RELAAX framework.
-RELAAX allows your to scale training dinamically by running cluster of RL Agents on any of the popular clouds and connecting RL Environments over [Reinforcement Learning eXchange (RLX) protocol](#reinforcement-learning-exchange-protocol).
+RELAAX framework designed to:
+1. Simplify research and development of Reinforcement Learning applications and algorithms by taking care of underlaying infrastructure
+2. Provide implementation of the state of art Reinforcement Learning Algorithms in easy to use and scalable way
+3. Simplify deploying of Agents and Environment for training and exploitation of the trained Agents at scale on the most of the popular Cloud Platforms

+Major RELAAX components:

+* [Reinforcement Learning eXchange (RLX) protocol](#reinforcement-learning-exchange-protocol) connects RL Agents with RL Environment

-* [RELAAX Client](#relaax-clients) is wrapping details of the [RLX Protocol](#reinforcement-learning-exchange-protocol) implementation and exposes simple API to be used to exchange States, Rewards, and Actions between scalable RL Server and Environment.
+* [RELAAX Client](#relaax-clients) wraps details of the [RLX Protocol](#reinforcement-learning-exchange-protocol) implementation and exposes simple API to be used to exchange States, Rewards, and Actions between scalable RL Server and Environment.

-* [RELAAX Server](#relaax-server) allow developers to run RL Agents locally or at scale on popular cloud platforms.
+* [RELAAX Server](#relaax-server) allows developers to run RL Agents locally or at scale on popular cloud platforms.
 See more details below.

 * RELAAX provides implementations of the popular [RL algorithms](#algorithms) to simplify RL application(s) development and research.

-* RELAAX comes with set of Terraform scripts which allow you to build your cluster on AWS, GCP, and Azure
+* RELAAX comes with an online service which allow you to build your RL cluster on AWS, GCP, and Azure in just a few clicks

 ## Contents
 - [Quick start](#quick-start)